RuslanLizogub/playwright-copilot-test/README.md

 ## 🤖 Guidelines for Writing Tests
 - Use Playwright best practices
 - Prefer `getByRole()` and `getByText()` selectors over `locator()`
-- Keep test code clean and focused on the scenario
+- Keep test code clean and focused on the test scenario
-- Avoid unnecessary comments in